uktrade/ci-image-builder/README.md

 This is designed to be used by AWS CodeBuild projects

-1. Environment image, update this to the location of your uploaded Docker image of the ci-image-builder.
+1. Environment image, update this to the location of your uploaded Docker image of the `ci-image-builder`.

 2. Buildspec, this will normally point to the location of your source codes buildspec.yml file.